brefphp/bref/docs/runtimes/README.md

 ## Layer versions

-TODO: display the latest version for each layer.
+TODO: keep up to date the latest version for each layer.
+Maybe generate an image via a Lambda?

+- `php-72`: 9
+- `php-72-fpm`: 4
+- `console`: 1